ansible/pytest-ansible/README.md

 Perhaps the ``--ansible-inventory=<inventory>`` includes many systems, but you only wish to interact with a subset.
 The ``pytest.mark.ansible`` marker can be used to modify the ``pytest-ansible`` command-line parameters for a single test.
+Please note, the fixture `ansible_adhoc` is the prefer mechanism for interacting with ansible inventory within tests.

 For example, to interact with the local system, you would adjust the ``host_pattern`` and ``connection`` parameters.